How to invest in the BSE SENSEX Index

 Invezz is an independent platform with the goal of helping users achieve financial freedom.
 In order to fund our work, we partner with advertisers who compensate us for users that Invezz refers to their services.
 While our reviews and assessments of each product on the site are independent and unbiased, brands may pay to appear higher up our table rankings or place ads in specific areas of the site.
 The order in which products and services appear on Invezz does not represent an endorsement from us, and please be aware that there may be other platforms available to you than the products and services that appear on our website.
 Read more about how we make money >

 Based in Mumbai, India, the S&P/BSE SENSEX (also known as the S&P Bombay Stock Exchange, the Sensitive Index, or just the SENSEX) could offer the perfect investment opportunity for you.
-There are multiple ways to invest, so we’ll take you through the entire investing process, step by step.
+There are multiple ways to invest in Indices, so we’ll take you through the entire investing process, step by step.

 Where can I buy into the BSE SENSEX Index?

 It is an index that consists of 30 blue-chip stocks listed and traded on the Bombay Stock Exchange.
 These stocks represent some of the largest companies in India, with a focus on the industrial sector.

 Is it a good investment?

 It can certainly be a good investment, under the right conditions.
 This index features lots of liquidity, with a market capitalisation of around $1 trillion.
 The Indian economy has a lot of potential for growth in the coming years, so investing now could be a great decision if you want to profit from growth in India.
 Keep in mind that this index trades in Indian rupees; if you’d prefer to trade in US dollars, the DOLLEX-30 index gives you access to the same 30 stocks, but with the added ability to invest with US currency.

 How do I invest in the S&P/BSE SENSEX?

 If you want to invest in the index, you should follow these three steps: